Hardness of monadic second-order formulae over succinct graphs: Definitions

 \section{Definitions}

-For the formal exposure of our results, we restrict to the graph terminology, but occasionally also rephrase them in terms of automata networks.

-\paragraph{Succinct graph representations (SGR).} A graph $G$ is said to be \emph{succinctly represented} as a pair $(N,C)$, where $C$ is a Boolean circuit on $2n$ inputs and one output and $N$ is an integer (encoded in binary) with ${N\leq 2^n}$, whenever there is a one-to-one labeling of the vertices of $G$ onto ${\{0,\cdots,N-1\}}$ such that ${C(x,y)=1}$ if and only if there is an edge from the vertex labeled $x$ to the vertex labeled $y$.
-We denote $G=\SGR{N,C}$, and we always assume that a Boolean circuit is not bigger than the adjacency matrix of the encoded graph (up to a polynomial factor), because such an encoding always exists.
+\paragraph{Succinct graph representations.} A (directed) graph $G$ is said to be \emph{succinctly represented} as a pair $(N,C)$, where $C$ is a Boolean circuit on $2n$ inputs and one output and $N$ is an integer (encoded in binary) with ${N\leq 2^n}$, whenever there is a one-to-one labeling of the vertices of $G$ onto ${\{0,\dots,N-1\}}$ such that ${C(x,y)=1}$ if and only if there is an edge from the vertex labeled $x$ to the vertex labeled $y$.
+We denote $G=\SGR{N,C}$, and we always assume that a Boolean circuit is at most polynomial in the adjacency matrix of the encoded graph, because such an encoding always exists.
+An example is given on Figure~\ref{fig:example}.

-\paragraph{MSO Logic.} Given a SGR $(N,C)$, we want to test Monadic Second-Order logic formulae over the graph $\SGR{N,C}$.
-MSO formulae have two kinds of variables: vertices ($x_1, x_2, \dots$) and sets of vertices ($X_1, X_2, \dots$)--- Accordingly, there are two kinds of existential quantifiers: existence of a vertex, and existence of a set of vertices.
+\paragraph{MSO Logic.} A \emph{$k$-colored graph} $G = (V, E, C_G)$ is a graph where each vertex is assigned one color by $C_G:V\to \{1,\dots,k\}$.
+We consider MSO formulae over $k$-colored graphs.
+These have two kinds of variables corresponding to vertices ($x_1, x_2, \dots$) and sets of vertices ($X_1, X_2, \dots$)--- Accordingly, there are two kinds of existential quantifiers: existence of a vertex, and existence of a set of vertices.
 The Boolean connectives $\neg$ and $\wedge$ are as usual.
 The universal quantifiers, bounded quantifiers and other Boolean connectives are derived from them.
-The atoms are: equality ($x_1=x_2$), membership ($x_1\in X_1$), and adjacency relation $E(x_1,x_2)$, meaning that $\SGR{N,C}$ has an edge from $x_1$ to $x_2$.
-Note that the adjacency symbol $E$ is a relational symbol in our signature, \textbf{not} a functional symbol.
+The atoms are: equality ($x_1=x_2$), membership ($x_1\in X_1$), colors ($C_G(x_1)=i$ for $i \in \{1,\dots,k\}$) and adjacency relation $E(x_1,x_2)$, meaning that $\SGR{N,C}$ has an edge from $x_1$ to $x_2$.
+Note that the adjacency symbol $E$ is a relational symbol in our signature, \emph{not} a functional symbol.